babyworm/babyworm.github.io/content/basics/first-content/_index.md

 +++
 title = 'First Content'
 date = 2024-05-06T11:07:21+09:00
-draft = true
+weight = 1
 +++

-First Content
+1. First Content

+# test

+on the way of first content